MechanicalRock/mechanicalrock.github.io/_posts/2019-09-26-aws-waf-association-with-api-gateway.markdown

 ### Wrapping up

-After X amount of hours spent trying to associate my WAF ACL to my api gateway, I finally got my development and production accounts associated with the correct ACL.
+After X amount of hours spent trying to associate a WAF ACL to an api gateway, I finally got the development and production accounts associated with the correct ACL.
 Hopefully, after reading this blog, this means you don't have to.